nitxiodev/python-bloomfilter/README.md

 # python-bloomfilter
 Scalable bloom filter using different backends written in Python.
+Current version **only** works with Python 3.

 # Installation
 ```bash